 Contents Page or Paranormal or Index

-a form of psi, meaning
+form of psi,

 The term psychokinesis is derived from the Greek words psyche

-meaning "breath," "life," or "soul," and kinein
+meaning "breath," "life," or "soul," and kinein meaning "to move."

-occurrences include levitation, miraculous healings,
+occurrences include levitation, miraculous healings, luminosities,

 adepts of magic

 around the world.
 Such phenomena is recorded in the Bible, especially in